chalmers-revere/opendlv-tutorial-kiwi/README.md

-# Getting Started Tutorials
+# Getting Started with the Kiwi Platform

-This "Getting Started" tutorial will introduce you to Kiwi, the miniature vehicle platform from Chalmers Revere.
+This "Getting Started" tutorial will introduce you to Kiwi, the miniature robotic vehicle platform from Chalmers Revere.
 Its hardware and software are entirely open source and you are invited to use, change, and contribute.

 ## Table of Contents
 * [Hardware Overview](#hardware-overview)